garyfeng/char-rnn-tensorflow/README.md

 # Log

+## 2015-12-30: updated likelihood.py and training.py

+`training.py`: now creates the `save_dir` if it doesn't exist.

+`likelihood.py`: now prints the top 3 predictions of the next letter.

 ## 2015-12-29: adding likelihood calculation

 After you train a RNN, you can use the following to calc the prob. of a